 While Dr. Murray tailors her approach based on her client’s needs, she frequently utilizes Cognitive Behavioral Therapy (CBT) and/or Dialectical Behavior Therapy (DBT).
 Her sessions are client-centered, and she incorporates mindfulness practices when appropriate.
 Her overarching purpose is to help her clients focus on the goals they want to achieve and return to a satisfactory baseline of functioning within a reasonable time frame.

 Dr. Murray assists her clients in reclaiming their lives and finding joy again.
 She received her Doctorate in Clinical Psychology at the Illinois School of Professional Psychology.
 She completed her internship and two-year fellowship at Mount Sinai-Icahn School of Medicine specializing in rehabilitation and neuropsychology.
-Her office is located near Grand Central.
-She looks forward to meeting you in-person or remotely.

 Work-related stress - Managing overwhelming stress and expectations; increasing effective ways of restoring and maintaining emotional stability and health; addressing challenging relationships with coworkers and bosses